 In collaboration with Community Based Care of Central Florida, all students in foster care are eligible to receive professional tutoring through preferred vendors.
 Any student with an open case who requests additional academic support receives assistance and tutoring through the Foundation for Foster Children’s Education+ program.
 This model provides a comprehensive approach to educational success:

-- students are encouraged with notes and incentives
+- Tutors encourage students with notes and incentives

 - report cards and tutoring notes are monitored and analyzed